anteloc/obsidian-grafika-plugin/README.md

 ## Try It!

-There are several demos available for downloading and playing around:
+There are several demos available for downloading and playing around with:

 - **Animated** & **Interactive** plots
 - **Plotting data** from different data sources: